RNAS Culdrose Hawk jets set for final flight

 The fast jets have been a mainstay for decades in training Royal Navy and NATO ships in air defence.

-Last year it was announced that the Hawk T1 defence jets, excluding the red arrows, were to be stood down.
+Last year it was announced the Hawk T1 defence jets, excluding the Red Arrows, were to be stood down.

+Lieutenant Commander Jason Flintham, the commanding officer of 736 Naval Air Squadron, said: "I think it's fair to say that the Hawk jets have been the outstanding workhorse of the military."

+"We thank everyone who has served over the years including those in industry and the military."

+The BAE Systems Hawks have been used by the RAF for 40 years and the Royal Navy's aircraft date from the 1990s.

+They were first based at RNAS Culdrose in 1994 and were incorporated into the re-formed 736 Naval Air Squadron in 2013.

-Where the hawks will be:
+Where to see the hawks flypast on Thursday:

 - 15:30- Two Hawks depart RNAS Culdrose